dtonhofer/prolog_notes/swipl_notes/about_dif/README.md

 past a successful `dif(A,B)`, Prolog makes sure that `A` stays different from `B` and fails every attempt that tries to make them
 identical: `dif(A,B)` should be read _"fail any attempts to make A and B identical past this point"_: `fail_making_identical(A,B)`

+One could also consider `dif(A.B)` as injecting code directly after any unification that happens "downstack" (i.e. in the "future") and involves the nonground terms denoted by `A` and `B` (or even one of their nonground subterms).
+That code makes a test for disequality right after unification.

 ![dif state](about_dif_states.svg)

 - [PNG](about_dif_states.png)
 - [graphml](about_dif_states.graphml)

+The above is still too complex and can be whittled down.
+To be corrected.

 ## Let's try some examples